Civil Penalty Notices: What UK Employers Need to Know

 You could face penalties even if the worker presented seemingly legitimate documents—if you can’t prove a statutory excuse, you may still be held liable.

-The Home Office increased fines significantly in 2024.
+The Home Office increased fines significantly in February 2024, and the rates have been unchanged since.
 Here’s what you need to know:

 Employing illegal worker(s) £45,000 per worker £60,000 per worker